 If you still feel the same after two weeks, your burnout may be pretty extreme (or you may want to consult a doctor about an underlying issue).

-To recover from being so burned out, it’s time to reevaluate your current lifestyle.
+To recover from being so drained, it’s time to reevaluate your current lifestyle.
 You need to reflect on what changes you could make to help yourself recover.
 Maybe you need to sit down with your manager and set boundaries to help you maintain a better work/life balance.
-Or maybe it’s just finally time to leave the job you’ve been killing yourself for.
+Perhaps you can make changes to your lifestyle or relationships.

-Just remember, no matter how hard you work or how many hours you dedicate, no one can do a good job when running on empty.
+Just remember, no matter how hard you work or how many hours you dedicate to friends and family, no one can do a good job when running on empty.
 Not forever, and if you made it here, likely not for much longer.